Best Waterproof Tent

 The one and two- person are around 7 x 3 and 7 x 5 feet respectively; while the three-person is 7.5 x 6.5 feet; and the four-person is 8 x 7 feet.
 Heights are around 3-5 feet across the range, so while they’ve got a nice size floorspace for their capacities, they’re certainly in the backpack rather than homestyle category.
 However, the ridge-pole system is designed to provide a wider roof.
 They’re lightweight, ranging from 3.3-7.7lbs, and pack up into to a very compact drawstring bag.
 It looks more like an elongated sleeping bag.
 This is great for transporting in a backpack.
 There is a vestibule or porch stretching over the front door.

 The design is seamless - literally as well as figuratively!
 This is good news for waterproofing, as seams are the weak points in even the most waterproof tent.
 The Mountain Ultra really does focus its efforts here with this three season tent.
 The rainfly provides total cover, and is made of 66D Ripstop, PU coated nylon with a 3000mm rating.
 There is also an included, 150D Oxford polyester footprint to support the high bathtub floor.
 Unsurprisingly, it held up well in thunderstorms without a breach.

 Under the outer, the inner is completely mesh, accessed by cutaways in the rainfly.
 However, there are no windows once the rainfly is on.

-Made from one interlocking pole for stability, the light aluminium poles have fast-release buckles for a quick 15 minute setup and five minute takedown.
-You might need to purchase longer stakes for particularly harsh weather.
+Made from one interlocking pole for stability, the light aluminum poles have fast-release buckles for a quick 15-minute setup and five-minute takedown.
+You might need to purchase longer stakes for, particularly harsh weather.

 Probably our pick with the most efficient design and features, and such a bonus that it comes in four sizes.
 It’s also very reasonably priced for the amount of technology it has behind it.